How much do you charge?

 If you have found therapy at Imanadari helpful for you, there is no issue with referring your housemate, partner or relative to another counsellor at Imanadari.
 Likewise, if a housemate, partner or relative sees someone at Imanadari and has found it helpful, there is no issue with you seeing another counsellor at the practice.

-However, we do request that you avoid referring close friends, housemates, partners or relatives to any counsellor that you are currently seeing.
+However, we do request that you avoid referring close friends, housemates, partners or relatives to the same counsellor that you are currently seeing.

 We do understand that circumstances change.
 In the rare instance that you and another person coming to Imanadari become partners, housemates or good friends, we will normally consult with another counsellor and with you to determine if this raises a significant conflict of interest.